NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ### AllEventProperties layout renderer

-A new layout renderer that outputs all of the event's properties.
+A new layout renderer which outputs all of the event's properties.
 Format and separator can be manually configured.
 Usage examples:

 *	`${all-event-properties}`